yrom3r0/azure-network-security-lab/README.md

 ## Overview

 A growing organization is moving internal workloads to Microsoft Azure.
-Employees need access to an internal application, but that should not mean they can reach the server's administrative services.
-At the same time, IT needs a separate, private path for managing those servers without mixing privileged access with normal user traffic.
+Employees need access to an internal application, while IT needs a separate, private path to manage the servers behind it.

-They need a design where:
+The design needs to:

-- **Users get only the access they actually need.**
+Allow users to reach only the application services they need.
+Block administrative access such as SSH from the client network.
-- **Administrative access comes from a separate management network.**
+Keep privileged access inside a dedicated management network.
+Restrict unnecessary traffic between network segments.
+Keep server and management communication private within Azure.

 The result is a segmented Azure environment using VNets, subnets, NSGs, custom routes, VNet Peering, Network Watcher, and Linux networking tools.
-The goal was not only to build the environment, but to test the controls, break parts of the path on purpose, and verify what was actually happening when a connection succeeded or failed.

 ## Quick Navigation